grz0zrg/fas/README.md

 Granular synthesis implementation is less optimal than additive synthesis but has good performances.

-The granular synthesis algorithm is also prototyped in JavaScript (one channel only) and can be tried in a browser by opening the `lab/granular/algorithm.html`, it should always be up-to-date
+The granular synthesis algorithm is also prototyped in JavaScript (one channel only) and can be tried in a browser by opening the `lab/granular/algorithm.html`

+All granular synthesis parameters excluding density and envelope type can be changed in real-time without issues.

 **Note** : Monophonic mode granular synthesis is not implemented.

-**Note** : Real-time grain sample change on note-on may result in crackles, this is an implementation issue, FAS abruptly end the grain whose sample changed (the new grain immediately replace the old one).

 #### Window type